GRAPHIC-World's top debt funds lose billions in coronavirus rout

 For an interactive version of the graphic, click here.

+Certain other funds were even harder hit, particularly those with share classes which were hedged or based in currencies other than the dollar.

-Neuberger Berman's Emerging Market Debt Blend Fund was down 54.8% in the month, while Pimco's GIS Capital Securities Fund, which invests primarily in the subordinated debt of banks and other financials, was down 29.3%
+Neuberger Berman's Emerging Market Debt Blend Fund hedged and in pounds was down 54.8% in the month, while Pimco's GIS Capital Securities Fund, hedged and in Brazilian Reals, which invests primarily in the subordinated debt of banks and other financials, was down 29.3%.

+A spokeswoman for Neuberger said: "The performance reporting of this particular share class was distorted due to a February 2020 client redemption.
+The overall fund strategy has a year-to-date return of -11.86% as of March 19, 2020.”

 For an interactive version of the graphic, click here.